How to Use This Calculator

 Yes, you can use this calculator for different destinations by considering how each preference score would apply to that specific location's seasonal variations.
 For instance, a high weather score for a tropical island might differ from the same score for a ski resort.

-A 'Moderate Match' tier is assigned when the Season Suitability Score falls between 55 and 74.
-This suggests a good balance, but perhaps not an ideal alignment across all preferences, indicating some trade-offs might be necessary.
+A 'Moderate' tier is assigned when the Season Suitability Score falls between 50 and 64.9.
+This suggests an acceptable balance, but perhaps not an ideal alignment across all preferences, indicating some trade-offs might be necessary.